mariaacatena/Inverted-pendulum-control/README.md

 -	Outputs: pendulum angle and cart position.
 The main goals are:
 -	Stabilize the pendulum at its unstable equilibrium position (angle=0);
--	Achieve a settling time < 1,2s
+-	Achieve a settling time < 1.2 s
 -	Achieve zero overshoot
 -	Stabilize the cart at the center of the track